Esther7171/TryHackMe-Walkthroughs/Kenobi/writeup.md

 250 Copy successful
 ```

-### We knew that the /var directory was a mount,Lets mount the /var/tmp directory to our machine.
+### We knew that the /var directory was a mount, Lets mount the /var/tmp directory to our machine.
 ```
 mkdir /mnt/kenobiNFS
 ```